CS269-Capstone/t-snake-mask-generation/README.md

 ```
 where ```-e``` means install in editable (dev) mode.

+## Usage
+Running this project requires an installation of Jupyter Notebook.
+Installation instructions are available [here](https://jupyter.org/install).

+Open a Jupyter Notebook in this directory, and then navigate to ```notebooks```, and open ```Snake-Evolution-Tests```.
+Run all cells to observe program output.

 ## How to submit code:
 This information is referenced from the Editing in a temporary branch header [here](https://drive.google.com/open?id=19pY7Lvf4Qnqd8n2r_5DisdZURmBsU94rxcJ4A-VnEp8).